MicrosoftDocs/connected-spaces/articles/transparency-note.md

 ms.reviewer: v-bholmes
 ---

-# Transparency Note for Dynamics 365 Connected Spaces
+# Transparency Note for Dynamics 365 Connected Spaces Preview

 ## What is a Transparency Note?